biobricks/ashnazg/README.md

 Work in progress.
-Come back later.
+Mostly working, but come back later.

 ashnazg is a tiny front-end state management system with JSX bindings for use with e.g. Preact or React.